-It should include a costed condition and repair schedule with associated recommendations identifying the urgency of repairs and the timescale for their implementation.
 It should demonstrate that the work you have applied for is urgently needed to be carried out in the next one to two years in comparison to any other work across your estate.
 Other evidence to support the need for the proposed activity will be accepted in lieu of a costed condition survey, if this is not appropriate for your project.